 He must have really needed Malfoy for the sake of his influence on Fudge.
 But Lucius must have known that he was walking on eggs over the course of the whole year.

-Raising the possibility that he volunteered to lead that raid.
+Raising the possibility that he volunteered to lead that raid, to garner some credit.

 And that when he saw it going pear-shaped, he let himself be captured and taken out of the range of Voldemort’s anger.